91st-Aux-Team/MRC-Mission-Files/CONTRIBUTING.md

 The repository maintainers will review your changes and may provide feedback or request modifications.
 You can continue to make updates to your pull request by pushing changes to your branch in your forked repository.

-Thank you for contributing to the 91st MRC Clone Wars Unit Arma 3 Mission Files repository!
+Thank you for contributing to the 91st Mission Files repository!
 Your efforts help us create a better experience for everyone.

 ---
-*Last updated: August 7th, 2023*
+*Last updated: January 12th, 2024*